-3. You look much older than your profile picture suggests
+3. You are much older than your profile picture suggests

-But that photo of you at Angkor Wat does make you look more adventurous.
+Yes, that photo of you at Angkor Wat does make you look adventurous, even if it was taken 5 years ago.
 You could always switch it for a picture from the last office party, but a new travel snap – ideally of you at some famous landmark or hard-to-reach waterfall – would help convince folks that you’re still a proper globetrotter.

 4. You’ve started travelling vicariously

-Blogs help, and so does the Street View feature on Google Maps – if you’ve ever dropped that little yellow guy somewhere on the map, just so you can wander around and see what stuff looks like, you know you’ve got it pretty bad.
+Blogs help, and so does the Street View feature on Google Maps.
+If you’ve ever dropped that little yellow guy somewhere on the map, just so you can wander around and see what stuff looks like, you know you’ve got the travel bug pretty bad.

 5. Your passport looks pristine